Armin Wolf: Early life and education

-Born in Innsbruck, Tyrol, Wolf graduated from the University of Vienna with a master's degree and from the University of Innsbruck with a doctorate in political science.
+Born in Innsbruck, Tyrol, Wolf took his Matura at a business school in Innsbruck.
+He graduated from the University of Vienna with a master's degree and from the University of Innsbruck with a doctorate in political science.
 In 2010 he earned an MBA degree at the Berlin School of Creative Leadership at Steinbeis University in Berlin.

 Career

 Wolf began his broadcasting career in 1985 as a freelance reporter for ORF, Austria's public broadcasting company.
 In 1987 he moved to Vienna as a reporter and editor for foreign affairs at ORF's premier radio station Ö1.
 In 1991/92 he was based in Washington D.C. as U.S. correspondent.
 From 1995 to 2002 he was political editor, chief correspondent and managing editor of various TV news programs at ORF.

-Since 2002, Wolf has been presenting ORF's news show ZIB 2, presently alternating with Marielouise Lorenz-Dittlbacher.
+Since 2002, Wolf has been presenting ORF's news show ZIB 2, presently alternating with Martin Thür and Marie-Claire Zimmermann.
 ZIB 2 is being broadcast Mondays through Fridays and has a market share of up to approximately 30 percent.
 In 2018, he interviewed Russian president Vladimir Putin.

 In addition, Wolf has published three books on political communication and taught courses in political science at the universities of Vienna and Innsbruck.